Climate change: Zurich's position

 Zurich’s commitment to help society understand and protect itself from climate risks

-Zurich has signed-up to the Business Ambition for 1.5°C Pledge aimed at limiting average global temperature increases to 1.5°C above pre-industrial levels by 2030.
+Zurich has signed-up to the Business Ambition for 1.5°C Pledge aimed at limiting average global temperature increases to 1.5°C above pre-industrial levels.

 The Paris Pledge for Action